Harlequln/C2M11X-Highway_Driving/README.md

 This class comes with several methods, which amongst others are:

-- `` Polynomial::solve_quintic`` / ``Polynomial::solve_quartic`` to solve the linear system
+- [`Polynomial::solve_quintic`][polyquintic] / [`Polynomial::solve_quartic`][polyquartic] to
-  of equations and determine the polynomial's coefficients.
+  solve the linear system of equations and determine the polynomial's coefficients.
 These methods are called automatically at the Polynomial's initialization.
-- ``Polynomial::evaluate`` to compute the discrete trajectory waypoints in the Frenet frame and perform first feasibility checks
+- [`Polynomial::evaluate`][polyeval] to compute the discrete trajectory waypoints in the Frenet frame and perform first feasibility checks
-- ``Polynomial::compute_cost`` to determine the polynomial's cost
+- [`Polynomial::compute_cost`][polycost] to determine the polynomial's cost

 ### Generation of the lateral movement
 The lateral maneuvers proposed by the behaviour planner involve *lane keeping* and *lane